ToanNG/hearty-brunch/README.md

 If you cannot find the available package you need in bower, include the libraries manually in the vendor ```scripts``` or ```styles``` folder respectively.

+## What's next
+* Include respond.js for IE8 and below
+* Keep comments on compiled stylesheets